TetrisCat/auto_nav/README.md

 # 2020 EG2310 Group 7 Autonomous Navigation and Identification

-> A collection of files accessed and used to accomplish the autonmous navigation and identification
+> A collection of files accessed and used to accomplish the autonmous navigation through an unknown map and autnonmous identification of target

 > 13 weeks of grueling fun kill me now